alexbelgium/hassio-addons/papermerge/README.md

 GUID: user
 GPID: user
 ocrlang: Any language can be set from this page (always three letters) [here](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016).
-localdisks: "sda1" # list of device to mount (optional)
+localdisks: sda1 #put the hardware name of your drive to mount separated by commas, or its label.
+Ex: sda1, sdb1, MYNAS...
 networkdisks: "<//SERVER/SHARE>" # list of smbv2/3 servers to mount (optional)
 cifsusername: "username" # smb username (optional)
 cifspassword: "password" # smb password (optional)